Skip to content

 }

-The third case will preserve the count state across recompositions, configuration changes, and process death.
-However, it only works with primitives or Parcelable state types.
+The third case will preserve the count state across recompositions, the back stack, configuration changes, and process death.

 @Composable